 Dema Al Oun, MA, Country Coordinator, Jordan

 Dema received her bachelor’s and master’s degrees in law from Jordan University.
-She is qualified in many aspects of both civil and criminal law within Jordan and has completed more than 35 training courses in legal issues, including several on the rights of children and women.
-She is also trained in international treaties and agreements pertaining to related human rights issues.
+She has completed her required legal training and is expecting to take the Jordanian Bar exam shortly.
+She is qualified in many aspects of both civil and criminal law within Jordan and has completed over 35 training courses in legal issues.
+These courses dealt with civil and criminal law, and several pertained specifically to the rights of the child or the rights of women.
+Additionally, she is trained in international treaties and agreements pertaining to related human rights issues.
 Since 2004, she has volunteered at the National Center for Human Rights in Jordan.
-She is also a member of Talal Abu-Ghazala, a famous law firm in Jordan, and has spent two and a half years as a legal trainer.
-She has been with SIT since 2008 as homestay coordinator, country coordinator, and advisor for SIT students studying topics related to women, culture, and youth.
+She is also a member of Talal Abu-Ghazala, a famous law firm in Jordan that trains in civil and criminal law.
+Her past experience includes two and a half years in a law firm as a legal trainer.
+She has been a homestay coordinator for SIT since 2008 and was an advisor for SIT students studying topics related to women, culture, and youth.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You will live with a host family for between two and four weeks at each program site except the US.
 Homestays are the primary form of accommodation on the program; other accommodations can include guest houses, hostels, dormitories, and/or small hotels.